Try to develop and maintain a healthy routine; we all feel safer and more relaxed when we have a routine.

 Remember to make time for yourself each day and engage in at least one activity that falls into the following categories: Achievement, Connection & Enjoyment (ACE) activities.
 It’s important to have a balance of these activities and not focus solely on achievement!

-Connect with friends, family, and colleagues see if there’s someone you can go for a walk with, or try getting some people together online for a virtual quiz night or crafts session, or just for a chat.
+Connect with friends, family, and colleagues.
+See if there’s someone you can meet for a walk or a coffee, or even just meet virtually for a chat.

 Fit exercise into your daily routine.
 Exercise stimulates naturally occurring anti-stress hormones and chemicals in the brain; even just a brisk walk or a short jog can help lift your mood.